apache/trafficserver/tests/README.md

 ### Condition.HasCurlFeature(feature)
  * feature - The feature to test for

  This function tests for Curl for possible feature it has been compiled with.
-Consult Curl documenation for feature set.
+Consult Curl documentation for feature set.

 ### Example
 ```python